VILAS07/Meeting-Agent/README.md

 Splitting extraction from prioritization eliminates a core LLM failure mode — when you ask a single prompt to extract AND rank simultaneously, it hallucinates rankings or misses items.
 Separating the steps forces focused, verifiable reasoning at each stage.

 **Why free models?**
 To prove that architecture matters more than expensive models.
 Intelligence comes from prompt design and pipeline structure — not from throwing GPT-4 at every problem.
-The +166.7% improvement over plain LLM is achieved with the exact same free model.

 **Why this scoring formula?**
 `Priority = (Impact × 10) − (Effort × 3)` mirrors how real engineering and product teams actually make prioritization decisions.
 High impact, low effort tasks always rise to the top.
 Same-day deadlines override the formula — urgency trumps optimization.

-**Why store prompts as .txt files?**
+**Why store prompts as `.txt` files?**
 Keeping prompts outside code makes them easy to test, swap, and improve without touching the pipeline logic.
 It also forces clean separation between the AI layer and the application layer.

 ---